-- 5.1 Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel your registration or enrolment to study a module and/or qualification, without giving any reason, within 14 calendar days of the date of the email or letter confirming The Open University's acceptance of your application to register or enrol ("the Cancellation Period").
-You are not required to return or pay for any goods, such as module materials, that may have been sent to you during the cancellation period. - 5.2 Non-credit bearing Short Courses are not within the scope of this document.
-You should refer to the Conditions of Registration (Short Courses) 2022/23 for cancellation policy for these courses.
+5.1 Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel your registration or enrolment to study a module and/or qualification, without giving any reason, within 14 calendar days of the date of the email or letter confirming The Open University's acceptance of your application to register or enrol ("the Cancellation Period").
+You are not required to return or pay for any goods, such as module materials, that may have been sent to you during the cancellation period.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- 5.3 Cancellation of a module and/or qualification enrolment or registration can only happen before the start date of that module unless you have been permitted a late registration and you are still within the 14 calendar days statutory cancellation period.
+- 5.2 Non-credit bearing Short Courses are not within the scope of this document.
+You should refer to the Conditions of Registration (Short Courses) 2023/24 for the cancellation policy for these courses. - 5.3 Cancellation of a module enrolment and/or qualification registration can only happen before the start date of that module unless you have been permitted a late registration and you are still within the 14 calendar days statutory cancellation period.
 To cancel your enrolment or registration, you must inform The Open University of your decision by letter, email or telephone before the 14 calendar days statutory cancellation period has expired.
 The statement must include your name, your Open University Personal Identifier (PI) Number, the module and/or qualification name and codes for the module(s) and/or qualification you wish to cancel.
 If you send a letter to request cancellation of a module and/or qualification, obtain proof of posting to confirm the date that you sent it. - 5.4 The Open University will acknowledge receipt of your cancellation request by e-mail or letter within 10 working days.
 If you have not heard from us by then, you should contact your Student Support Team.
 This information is also highlighted in the confirmation of your registration or enrolment for study at The Open University.